 After the mandatory/compulsory Life Boat Drill, Ed and I returned to our stateroom for a glass of champagne and a toast to the wonderful opportunity to enjoy the next ten days together on this beautiful ship.

 We very quickly got our bearings and set our priorities as to what we wanted/hoped to accomplish on this 10-day holiday cruise getaway.
 Ed’s goal: read and rest and walk around in each port.
-My goal: work out in the gym every day, get a minimum 3 miles in every day on Deck 12 (weather permitting); eat healthy (well… with maybe just a little “extra” champagne to celebrate the season!), read and rest.
+My goal: work out in the gym every single day because it’s complete with equipment thanks to services similar to exercise equipment rental, get a minimum 3 miles in every day on Deck 12 (weather permitting); eat healthy (well… with maybe just a little “extra” champagne to celebrate the season!), read and rest.
 We both needed “down” time and to have the opportunity for some much-needed R&R. Not a doubt in my mind: This ship was to be my “destination” for the next 10 days!
 Let the cruise begin!

 We enjoyed a lovely and spacious accommodation, with an equally spacious balcony.
 We chose a stateroom in the center of Deck 9 – all the way forward.
 There were just three staterooms on Deck 9 far forward, and our balcony was totally private, as the balconies for the accommodations on either side of ours opened either to the port side or starboard side.
 It was a perfect location.